tcbrindle/tcbrindle.github.io/_posts/2016-09-19-optional-references.md

 However, I believe that we should now firmly come down on the side of rebinding.
 Why?
 Recall from above that `optional<T>` can be regarded as a special case of `variant<monostate, T>`.
 So what does `variant<monostate, T&>` do when we assign to it?
 I don't have an implementation of `std::variant` to hand, but since it permits implementations to store references in a `reference_wrapper`, ~~~I believe it must rebind.~~~

 *EDIT: As above, it's been pointed out that I jumped to conclusions.
-The standard merely says that *a* reference wrapper is permitted, not that this should be `std::reference_wrapper`.
-It seems the rebind vs copy-through debate may still be up in the air.*
+The standard merely says that **a** reference wrapper is permitted, not that this should be `std::reference_wrapper`.
+It seems the rebind vs copy-through debate may still be up in the air for `variant`.*

 So, whether the committee intended it or not, it has made a decision; `variant` permits references, and so whatever it does on assignment, `optional` should do too.
 (For what it's worth, [`boost::optional` rebinds on assignment](http://www.boost.org/doc/libs/1_53_0/libs/optional/doc/html/boost_optional/rebinding_semantics_for_assignment_of_optional_references.html).)